Bellwright: How to Get Hide and Use It – Deer Farming Guide

 • Do not open with a rushed shot from too far away.

-• If it bolts, reposition instead of blindly chasing across open ground.
+• If a deer bolts, reposition instead of blindly chasing across open ground.

 The biggest mistake is treating deer like a slow target.
-They are not.
-If you rush straight at them, you turn a short resource run into a long chase and often come away with nothing.
-A cleaner routine is to move wide, keep an obstacle or angle between you and the animal, and only draw the bow when you are already in a good firing position.
+Rush straight at one and you turn a short resource run into a long chase that often ends with nothing.
+Move wide instead, keep an obstacle or angle between you and the animal, and only draw the bow when you are already in a good firing position.

-If your first shot misses, do not automatically keep sprinting after the same deer forever.
-That is where players waste daylight, stamina, and arrows.
-In most cases, it is better to recover, watch where deer tend to roam, and set up another clean approach.
-Hide farming gets more efficient when you stop thinking in terms of “this one deer must die” and start thinking in terms of keeping a steady route through likely spawn areas.
+If your first shot misses, do not keep sprinting after the same deer forever – that is where you waste daylight, stamina, and arrows.
+Recover, watch where deer tend to roam, and set up another clean approach.
+Hide farming gets efficient when you stop thinking “this one deer must die” and start keeping a steady route through likely spawn areas.

-Also, do not build your whole hide supply around melee cleanup.
+Do not lean on melee cleanup either.
 Even if you can occasionally finish a deer up close, melee is the wrong default for a skittish target.
-Use it only if the animal is already cornered or nearly down.
+Use it only when the animal is cornered or nearly down.
 For normal farming, ranged pressure is what makes the loop dependable.

 FinalBoss // Gear